 - Corporate investors and other non-individual entities must have an appropriate certification on file authorizing redemptions.
 A signature guarantee may be required. - Generally, for processed redemptions, redemption proceeds will be paid by check and sent by standard U.S. mail to an address on file with the transfer agent for at least 30 days.
-Stockholders may request that redemption proceeds be paid via ACH transfer to their banking instructions on file with the transfer agent for at least 30 days.
+Stockholders may request that redemption proceeds be paid via ACH or wire transfer to their banking instructions on file with the transfer agent for at least 30 days.
 Stockholders may request that redemption proceeds be paid to an address or a bank account not on file with the transfer agent for at least 30 days, however such request will require a medallion signature guarantee on the redemption request form.
-For qualified and other custodial accounts, redemption proceeds will only be sent to the custodian, unless the custodian approves alternative payment arrangements. - A medallion signature guarantee will be required in certain circumstances.
+For qualified and other custodial accounts, redemption proceeds will only be sent to the custodian, unless the custodian approves alternative payment arrangements.

+- A medallion signature guarantee will be required in certain circumstances.
 The medallion signature process protects stockholders by verifying the authenticity of a signature and limiting unauthorized fraudulent transactions.
 A medallion signature guarantee may be obtained from a domestic bank or trust company, broker-dealer, clearing agency, savings association or other financial institution which participates in a medallion program recognized by the Securities Transfer Association.
 The three recognized medallion programs are the Securities Transfer Agents Medallion Program (STAMP), the Stock Exchanges Medallion Program (SEMP) and the New York Stock Exchange, Inc. Medallion Signature Program (NYSE MSP).
-Signature guarantees from financial institutions which are not participating in any of these medallion programs will not be accepted.
+Signature guarantees from financial institutions that are not participating in any of these medallion programs will not be accepted.
 A notary public cannot provide signature guarantees.
 We reserve the right to amend, waive or discontinue this policy at any time and establish other criteria for verifying the authenticity of any redemption or transaction request.
-We may require a medallion signature guarantee if, among other reasons: (1) you wish to have redemption proceeds transferred by wire to an account other than the designated bank or brokerage account on file for at least 30 days or sent to an address other than your address of record for the past 30 days; (2) our transfer agent cannot confirm your identity or suspects fraudulent activity; or (3) your custodian requires one.
+We may require a medallion signature guarantee if, among other reasons: (1) you wish to have redemption proceeds transferred by wire to an account other than the designated bank or brokerage account on file for at least 30 days or sent to an address other than your address of record for the past 30 days; (2) our transfer agent cannot confirm your identity or suspects fraudulent activity; or (3) your custodian requires one. - If a stockholder has made multiple purchases of shares of our common stock, any redemption request will be processed on a first in/first out basis unless otherwise established on the stockholder's account.